bcgov/platform-developer-docs/doc-writing-guide.md

 - Generally, you don't want to tell people what not to do.
 - Define abbreviations at first use.
 - Spell out numbers one to ten, use digits for everything after.
 - Use images sparingly.
 If you need to use images, make sure they are supplementary to the writing.
 Don't rely on them to explain a process.
+Accessibility // out of date // links that can't be clicked // no alt text // branding and style

 ## Tone and voice